AIR PURIFYING INDOOR PLANTS

-A study conducted by NASA back in 1989 is even more relevant today considering the increase in pollution levels in the air.
-Back then, NASA, in association with the Associated Landscape Contractors in America conducted a clean air study in an effort to find out the most effective Air Purifying Indoor Plants that helped to decrease the levels of toxic chemicals found in the air, indoors.
+A study conducted by NASA back in 1989 iS even more relevant today considering the increase in pollution levels in the air.
+Back then, NASA, in association with the Associated Landscape Contractors in America conducted a clean air study in an effort to find out the most effective Air Purifying Indoor Plants that helped to decrease the levels of toxic chemicals found in the air.

 Houseplants are awesome indoor air cleaners, but some of them are more effective than others at filtering out pollutants and toxic chemicals in the air.

-The list below highlights the best air purifying indoor plants, that work really well for removing harmful gases found in home.
+The list below highlights the best air purifying indoor plants, which work really well for removing harmful gases found in home.

-This South African perennial, the Gerbera Daisy was included in the early NASA studies (Biohome feasibility) and is extremely effective in removing chemical vapours such as benzene from the air.
-Benzene exposure has been linked with leukemia, and the chemical can enter your home from vehicle exhaust and fumes from glues, solvents, paints and art supplies.
+This South African perennial, the Gerbera Daisy was included in the early NASA studies (Biohome feasibility) and is extremely effective in removing chemical vapors such as benzene from the air.
+Benzene exposure has been linked to leukemia, and the chemical can enter your home from vehicle exhaust and fumes from glues, solvents, paints and art supplies.

 Gerberas like well-drained soil, so make sure your pots have ample drainage holes.
-Mist leaves a couple times a week and make sure plants get at least six hours of direct sunlight every day.
+Mist leaves a couple of times a week and makes sure plants get at least six hours of direct sunlight every day.
 Brightly colored cut blooms can last as long as two weeks on a sunny window.

 2. PEACE LILY:

 One of the few flowering plants houseplants that will bloom indoors, the Peace Lily with its seashell-shaped spathes are a classic addition to an otherwise dreary wintry corner.
 One of the best plants for removing formaldehyde and benzene.
 It also prefers low-light conditions and has a high transpiration rate that will humidify your air.
 The leaves can be poisonous for children and pets so; you might want to be careful if you’ve got babies around the house.